Changing your name can be a big decision

 You are not required by law to change your name after marriage.
 However, you can decide to drop your previous surname if you desire.
 As a marriage celebrant, I always advise couples that making a name change is a very personal decision.

-If you opt for changing your name after the wedding, there are three main options that you can consider.
+If you decide to change your name after the wedding, there are three main options that you can consider.
+You:

-- You may take the last name of your spouse
+- may take the last name of your spouse

-- You can create a surname that combines both your last names
+- might decide to create a surname that combines both your last names

 Changing your name is simple